-All restrictions of the conference must remain in the connection.
+At least one extension in the conference must remain in the connection.

 - Select System Options 181 (Can Flash if Talking to an Incoming Trunk) and 182 (Can Flash if Talking to an Outgoing Trunk). - COS of extension must include the required trunk group Option Numbers (65 through 76).